ecguerra/Crunchy_Nums/README.md

 - The game is styled beyond placeholders

 ## Stretch Goals
-- [] 360-degree sprites
+- 360-degree sprites
-- [] Background music
+- Background music
-- [] Other level types (fractions, prime numbers, factors of a number, min/max for factor levels)
+- Other level types (fractions, prime numbers, factors of a number, min/max for factor levels)
+- New baddie types, similar to Number Munchers
-- [] Animations between levels
+- Animations between levels

 ## Challenges
 ### Solved Issues